matteosister/GitElephantBundle/README.md

         repository_path: /home/matteo/repo-test
         binary_path: /usr/local/bin/git

-As a bonus, thanks to the GitElephant library, you can have the branch of any repository right inside yuou Symfony2 toolbar.

-Add this to your **dev** configuration file *app/config/config_dev.yml*

-    cypress_git_elephant:
-        profiler_repository_path: "%kernel.root_dir%/../"

-If you use git with Symfony2, with the above configuration, you can see directly from the browser the branch you are in.

 **repository_path**: (required) is the path on your filesystem where you have your git repository

 The git repository could also be a bare repository (useful for web servers).
 But without a checked out copy you won't be able to modify the repository state.
 You will be able to show the repository, but not, for example, create a new commit